9dots/9dots.io-pages/OoA5TvE.md

 3. When they have finished creating their program, students should add comments to their project describing what each block accomplishes.
 To add a comment, right click on the block and select **add comment**.

-## Elaborate
+## Elaborate - 10 minutes
+Challenge students to create something new in their program to make it different than others around the class.

-1. Students have 10 minutes to explore scratch.
+1. Students have 10 minutes to try to create something new in their program.
 Use the prompt, _make something surprising happen when you click on the sprite._

 2. Students are encouraged to help other students by explaining what they discover and work together.